KBYI

-KBYI (94.3 MHz) is a public FM radio station in Rexburg, Idaho.
+KBYI (94.3 FM) is a public radio station in Rexburg, Idaho.
 It is one of two terrestrial radio stations owned by Brigham Young University-Idaho, which is an arm of the Church of Jesus Christ of Latter-day Saints (LDS).
-It has a radio format of classical music along with news and information from National Public Radio (NPR).
+It has a radio format of classical music along with news and information from NPR.
 The main signal covers Eastern Idaho, with rebroadcasting stations around Idaho, Wyoming and Montana.

 KBYI has an effective radiated power (ERP) of 100,000 watts, the maximum for FM stations.
 The transmitter is in Menan near the Snake River.

 Programming

 Promoted as "The Music You Want, The News You Need", KBYI broadcasts classical music programming, along with Morning Edition, All Things Considered, and a limited number of LDS-focused religious programming.
 Local news is planned and produced by BYU-Idaho students.
 Some 20 students work for BYU-Idaho Radio each semester.
 Sister station 91.5 KBYR-FM maintains a religious format.